-Consumer flights sims are increasing in popularity nowadays.
+Consumer flight sims are increasing in popularity nowadays.
 From aviation Geeks to hobbyists and innovators, more and more people are getting into building flight simulators.
-One such group are the EAA 485 – a group of aviation enthusiasts in Florida who come together often to share their love of flying.
+One such group is the EAA 485 – a group of aviation enthusiasts in Florida who come together often to share their love of flying.

 The final piece of the puzzle was to activate the linear actuators (for aviation) via the stick and rudder pedals.
 The stick was gated allowing either roll or pitch at a time.
 However, the rudder pedals worked independently.
 McKiernan further explains, “The original switches used a spring roller that when the stick or pedals were in neutral was in a phenolic block and moving the stick, or rudder pedals moved it to an aluminum switch plate.
 I didn’t care for having the stick providing the electrical path although phenolic blocks did isolate the area to under the seat.
 These were attached to an aluminum plate inverted and adapted each over the existing lower original switch structure.”

 The ball rests in the middle position of the switch at neutral and with a stick or pedal movement moves the roller and depresses the switch.
 The roll system originally round took a bit more tweaking since the actual block had to be sliced to adapt the switch to the base.

 Despite the few challenges, in the end, the installation turned out pretty clean and the simulator flew 36 kids on its first outing at the KJKA AOPA.

 Mckiernan is indeed happy with the result, “Rusty is a big hit and we are constantly tweaking things.”

 If you have built an application using our actuator products, we would love to know more.
 Give us a call or email us email@example.com.